Walk Your Way to a Healthier You: Tai Chi Walking for Weight Loss

 This is where Tai Chi walking really shines!
 Unlike super tough exercises that can actually make your stress hormones go up, Tai Chi walking helps bring those cortisol levels down.
 Why is this a big deal?

-- If you tend to eat when you're stressed or upset, regular Tai Chi walking can help you stop doing that.
+• If you tend to eat when you're stressed or upset, mindful practices like Tai Chi walking can help you become more aware of these habits.

 How Tai Chi Walking Helps You Shed Those Pounds